20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $79,024 | Growth Rate: 23% (BLS)

 User experience design is critical to product success.
-Companies invest heavily in designers who can create intuitive, accessible interfaces.
-Skills in Figma, Adobe XD, user research, wireframing, prototyping, and usability testing are essential.
+Companies invest heavily in designers who create intuitive, accessible interfaces.
+Figma, Adobe XD, user research, wireframing, prototyping, usability testing — master these and you’ll never be out of work.

 Where to Learn: Google UX Design Certificate, Interaction Design Foundation, Coursera UX Design Specialization